 Way 2.
 Input security code

 Step 1.
-On the remote PC, click on Settings(on the main interface of AnyViewer) and then Recipient, tick the third option.
+On the remote PC, click on Settings(on the main interface of AnyViewer) and then Recipient.
 Set the security in the blank and finally click OK.

 Step 2.
 Input the device ID of the remote PC, click on “Connect”.
 (Just as the above instructions) And then choose the first one “Input Security Code", then type the security code in the blank box, finally select OK.

 5 solutions for the error “failed to reconnect to your remote session server 2016” are demonstrated in this post.
 When you find the solutions are not suitable for you, you might as well resort to the third-party remote access software--AnyViewer, which can free you from your problem.